Jeremy casts spells in between his careers as a chemical analyst and campus manager.

 - Subtract six Loyalty Counters: Draw a card for each green Creature you control

-Freyalise is one of few Planeswalkers who possesses three awesome abilities.
+Few Planeswalkers who possesses three awesome abilities like Frey does.
 Her first adds two Loyalty while providing a creature who can either take a hit or soon add to your mana pool.
 Her second functions great for Artifact/Enchantment removal, and her third helps replenish your hand.
 A versatile card, Frey performs well in both mono and mixed green decks.

 1. Omnath, Locus of Mana